subir301204/Hospital-Management-System/README.md

 The system is built around two primary classes:

 - **`Patient`**: This class represents a patient and encapsulates all the related attributes and functions, such as displaying patient details.
+- **`Doctor`**: This class represent a doctor and encapsulates all the related attributes and functions, such as displaying doctor details.

 ## Data Storage

 The application uses the following files for data persistence, located in the `data/` directory:

 - `data.txt`: Stores the records for all patients.
+- `data2.txt`: Stores the records for all doctors.
-- `password.txt`: Securely stores the password required to access the `Advanced Mode`.
+- `password.txt`: Securely stores the password required to access the `Patient Mode`.
+- `passwordDoctor.txt`: Securely stores the password required to access the `Doctor Mode`.